LIA-UniBo/Ai-in-industry/README.md

 ## Task
 -----------------------------------------
-Anomaly detection using self-supervised learning
+I performed an Anomaly detection using the three approaches semi supervised, unsupervised and self -supervised learning

 ## Models